 Below, you’ll find plenty of helpful advice from your heritage industry peers.
 First though, let’s start with a bit of background about where the funding money comes from.

-About the Heritage Lottery Fund
+- About the National Lottery Heritage Fund

-The Lottery Fund offers a range of different grant programmes – from £3,000 to upwards of £5 million – and when allocating funding they take into consideration the size of the project, the outcomes for heritage and who it will benefit.
+The National Lottery Heritage Fund offers a range of different grant programmes – from £3,000 to upwards of £5 million – and when allocating funding they take into consideration the size of the project, the outcomes for heritage and who it will benefit.

 A big part of acquiring funding is to have a clear activity plan showing exactly how your project is going to benefit people, your community, your organisation and the heritage sector as a whole.
-As part of our lottery bid mentoring service we can help you to develop a concise activity plan – which will showcase the best of your project idea.
-We have plenty of experience in helping with the creation of an action plan and our past clients also have some advice and tips to pass on.

 Penny’s main advice is that your activity plan needs to tell a good story.
-“The main thing is to tell a good story – you don’t need to stick to the exact order, headings and content of the HLF guidance docs.
+“The main thing is to tell a good story – you don’t need to stick to the exact order, headings and content of the NLHF guidance docs.
 The main thing is that your proposal flows well, is really easy to read, and your key points are in there.”